 All our courses have the same standard of excellence, they differ only in the method in which they are delivered and in the differing motivation of students: the student following our e-learning courses will do so for very specific reasons: highly motivated students who cannot, (usually because of their geographical location), follow a course in a regular class room environment because of their work schedules, family needs or other reasons.

-The academic level of our courses is that of a tertiary standard, about equal to that of a Polytechnicon/Technicon/College, but not as high as university level - and then mostly only because we cannot cover the same amount of material as a full time bachelors course.
-The course contents are however often/mostly equal to that of a university academic level.
+The academic level of our courses is that of a tertiary standard, about equal to that of a College/Polytechnicon/Technicon/Hoge Schule, but probably not as high as university level - and then mostly only because we cannot cover the same amount of material as a full time Bachelors course.
+The lectures are however often/mostly equal to that of a university academic level.

 What is e-learning (Distance Education) and what are its advantages?

 Simply put, distance education, or e-learning, takes place when a tutor and his/her students are separated geographically from each other by physical distance, and by using technology (i.e. voice, video, data, and print), this instructional gap is bridged.
 Or put slightly differently: e-learning is an educational system that uses technology: print, audio, video and computers, to reach learners in dispersed locations.

 However, it is learner-centred in philosophy: that means that rather than simply bringing students piles of packaged information, we engage you in an active educational experience that enhances your professional and personal capacities.
 Wikipedia gives the following definition: